Tupari language: Evidentiality

 The variations depend on whether the lexical verb distinguishes between singular, plural and paucal (two), or just between singular and plural.

 Syntax

-The Tuparí case system
+Cases

 Tuparí has four cases, as seen in the table below.
 Note that Nuclear and Locative cases can be stacked.

 As demonstrated in the table above, there are four case types in Tuparí: nuclear, locative, instrumental-lative, and oblique.
 Additionally, under certain conditions, Nuclear and Locative cases are able to stack (for reasons that will be discussed below).
 As mentioned by Singerman (2018), the case markings are used in complementary distribution, unless they are referring to time, in which case LOC (on Portuguese loan-words), INS (on Tuparí temporal expressions) and OBL (in finite embedded clauses marking time) may be used.

 Nuclear case

 As discussed by Singerman (2018, section 2.4), the nuclear case is subject to strict grammatical constraints.
 It is required on all NP subjects, as well as on strong pronouns that introduce a new topic.

 An example of NUC case-marking on an NP subject: